DaedalicEntertainment/lua-coding-conventions/README.md

 3.2.
 Acronyms (e.g. XML) only uppercase the first letter (XmlDocument).

+3.3. _Use the short syntax with colons (:) for accessing class members._

 ## 4. Functions

 4.1.
 Function names are lowercase and use underscores.